Archive for the ‘Judgement’ Category

 • Have you ever interacted with Venezuelan officials?

-• Only indirectly, through second and third cousins (who worked in the executive branch and the Ministry of Foreign Relations) as well as my own brother (who was a circuit judge for the State of Carabobo).
+• Only indirectly, through second and third cousins (who worked in the executive branch and the Ministry of Foreign Relations) as well as my own brother (who was a legal advisor to a State governor).
 Aside from them, I have only engaged a would-be reformer, who now lives in Florida.
-In 1999, he was a congressman involved in writing the last Venezuelan constitution.
+In 1999, he was one of the congressmen involved in writing the last Venezuelan constitution.
 Currently, among expatriates, he has a large following.
 In one of his podcasts, he took issue with me over the lack of maturity in Venezuelan politics.
 He replied furiously to my allegations of self-interest: ¿Y quién coño eres tú?”
 [And, who tha fuck are you?].
 Later, I sent him a text “in general most reformers fail to address what they intend to reform,” and he replied: ¡Ay, por Dios, éste es un gran maricón!
 [Oh, my God, this man is just a faggot].
 Then he blocked me.

 XXII